Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 Hypothesis Testing

-Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
-It involves formulating two competing hypotheses: the null hypothesis (H0), which represents no effect or no difference, and the alternative hypothesis (H1), which indicates the presence of an effect or difference.
-The goal is to determine whether there is enough evidence in the sample data to reject the null hypothesis in favor of the alternative.
+Hypothesis testing is a statistical method used to make decisions about a population based on sample data.
+It involves formulating two competing hypotheses: the null hypothesis (H0), which represents a statement of no effect or no difference, and the alternative hypothesis (H1), which indicates the presence of an effect or difference.
+The goal is to determine whether there is enough evidence in the sample to reject the null hypothesis in favor of the alternative.

 Recommended video: